Australia's casino giants turn off every second slot machine due to coronavirus

 Casino companies already have reported a pinch in their businesses targeting wealthy tourists from Asia, known as VIPs, due to travel restrictions related to the coronavirus.
 Cutting half their poker machines hits another earner: domestic gamblers.

-Melbourne-based Crown Resorts, which is 37% owned by billionaire James Packer, and Sydney rival Star Entertainment Group said they would keep gamblers apart by switching off every second electronic machine, and restrict the number of players at gambling tables.
+Melbourne-based Crown Resorts (CWN.AX), which is 37% owned by billionaire James Packer, and Sydney rival Star Entertainment Group (SGR.AX) said they would keep gamblers apart by switching off every second electronic machine, and restrict the number of players at gambling tables.

 The two companies are licensed to operate a total of more than 4,000 machines mostly in Sydney and Melbourne.